facebookresearch/recur/README.md

 # Deep Symbolic Regression for Recurrent Sequences

-This repository contains code for the paper Deep Symbolic Regression for Recurrent Sequences.
+This repository contains code for the paper [Deep Symbolic Regression for Recurrent Sequences](https://arxiv.org/abs/2201.04600).
+An interactive demonstration of the paper may be found [here](https://symbolicregression.metademolab.com/).

 The code is based on the repository [Deep Learning for Symbolic Mathematics](https://github.com/facebookresearch/SymbolicMathematics).
 Most of the code specific to recurrent sequences lies in the folder ```src/envs```.